• ABOUT US

 “Zelensky’s initiative to speak to the Georgian Prime Minister indicates that any policy which is unjust from the beginning is doomed to failure,” Papuashvili said.

-He pointed out that despite Kobakhidze reportedly remaining on a Ukrainian sanctions list, the Ukrainian president still held talks with him, which, Speaker claimed, reflects inconsistency in Kyiv’s approach.
+He pointed out that despite Kobakhidze reportedly remaining on a Ukrainian sanctions list, the Ukrainian president still held talks with him, which, the Speaker claimed, reflects inconsistency in Kyiv’s approach.

 “Zelensky keeps Irakli Kobakhidze on the sanctions list.
 However, he had to go and talk to him himself.
 This shows how incorrect the Ukrainian government’s policy has been toward the Georgian people,” Papuashvili stated.